BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_2_Resending_a_Transaction_with_RBF.md

 > 1. The original transactions signal replaceability explicitly or through inheritance as described in the above Summary section.

-We've already done this by setting our sequence number to less than 0xffffffff-1.
+This means that the sequence number must be set to less than 0xffffffff-1.
 (4294967294).

 > 2. The replacement transaction pays an absolute higher fee than the sum paid by the original transactions.
 > 3. The replacement transaction does not contain any new unconfirmed inputs that did not previously appear in the mempool.
 (Unconfirmed inputs are inputs spending outputs from currently unconfirmed transactions.)